ghuntley/monorepo/fun/best-tools/README.md

 space), but it turned out that there's very few of those around that reach any kind of quality standard.

-The one I settled on is the [Waterfield Muzetto][] leather bag.
+The one I settled on is the [Waterfield Muzetto][muzetto] leather bag.
 It's one of those things that comes with a bit of a price tag attached, but it's well worth it!

 [muzetto]: https://www.sfbags.com/collections/shoulder-messenger-bags/products/muzetto-leather-bag